1. About morphine

 - granules (that you mix in water to make a drink) – these are in sachets containing 30mg, 60mg, 100mg or 200mg of morphine

-- a liquid that you swallow - this contains 10mg of morphine in a 5ml spoonful or 20mg of morphine in 1ml of liquid
+- a liquid that you swallow – this contains either 10mg of morphine in a 5ml spoonful or 20mg of morphine in 1ml of liquid

 - suppositories – these contain 10mg of morphine